icefallgames/SCICompanion/SCICompanion/Docs/source/Kernels/TextFonts.rst

 	Example::

-		// By default, render messages in font 1605.
+		; By default, render messages in font 1605.
-		// Render messages with the |f1| tag in font 900.
+		; Render messages with the |f1| tag in font 900.
-		// Render messages with the |f2| tag in font 901.
+		; Render messages with the |f2| tag in font 901.
-		TextColors(1605 900 901)
+		(TextColors 1605 900 901)